 There is no official release date yet.
-While Bethesda has not announced an exact release date or window for Elder Scrolls 6, Howard has stated that its development and release is completely reliant on the company getting another one of its projects out the door first: Starfield.
+While Bethesda has not announced an exact release date or window for Elder Scrolls 6, Howard has stated that its development and release is completely dependent on the company getting its next project out the door first: Starfield.

 "We had done so many things, we were going Elder Scrolls, Fallout, Elder Scrolls, Fallout, and you have this Starfield game in your head and you sorta say, well, when?" he told IGN in July 2019.
 "We are creatives, and we have to make this game and this is the time, and so Elder Scrolls VI is gonna have to wait a little bit."